tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 - `@@ -5,3 +5,6 @@` means 3 lines was added.
 Trong dây `+`, `-` chỉ có nghĩa là "after, before".
 - `@@  -2,3 +2,4 @@` => add one line

-- `git diff` compare current working directory vs staging area (thay đổi chưa `add`)
+- `git diff` with no parameter compare current working directory vs staging area (thay đổi chưa `add`)
 - `git diff --staged` or `--cached` compare staging area (index) vs last commit (final review before `commit`)
 - `git diff HEAD` compare working directory vs last commit.
-By default, git compare to `HEAD`.
 - When a file path is passed to git diff the diff operation will be scoped to the specified file: `git diff HEAD ./path/to/file`.
 Omitting HEAD in the example above has the same effect.
 - Git diff two commit `git diff a498f47 7274899` compare commits.
 Or you can use the older `..` operator instead of space character such as `git diff a498f47..7274899`.
 Nên để 2 cái commit id theo đúng thứ tự thời gian `older..newer`.
 Nếu để commit ngược lại thì sẽ khó hiểu lắm.
-- `git diff branchOne..branchTwo`??
+- Trong bối cảnh `git diff` thì `..` giống y chang dùng space character.
+Còn `...` là để view the changes on the branch containing and up to the second commit, starting at a common ancestor of both commit.

 A common workflow might look like: